Chords for Croatian Folk Songs

 O toj pjesmi govori istaknuta hrvatska pjevačica Lada Kos u filmu Neprijatelj naroda redateljice Višnje Starešine.
 Test pjesme je napisao njezin otac Vinko Kos (1914.-1945.), koji je stradao na Križnom putu.

 Blind tamburitza players in Zagreb, from the School "Vinko Bek" for blind children.
-Photo from arround 1920.
+Photo from around 1920.

 Blind tamburitza players from the School "Vinko Bek" for blind children.
-Photo from arround 1920,
+Photo from around 1920,

 exhibited in the Typhlological Museum in Zagreb.